 If you’ve never heard about a NEXUS membership or used a NEXUS card, this guide explains everything you need to know about the NEXUS card for Canadians.
 To find out more about the NEXUS membership, how to apply for a NEXUS card and use it for your travels, then keep reading.

-What Is The NEXUS card?
+What is the NEXUS card?

 Where to use a NEXUS card